Hard Rock Miners: History

-Later Developments
+Later developments

 Michael Phillips moved to Toronto and co-founded the "motorgrass" band Jughead.
 He later left Jughead, moving to Muskoka and later Huntsville, Ontario.
 He now performs and records under the name The Mighty Lopez.

 Turner later became an author, penning several books, including Hard Core Logo, which was about his experiences while fronting the band.

-Carr went on to producing film and television including Gough Lewis's 1997 controversial Sundance Festival winner "SEX: The Annabel Chong Story".
+Carr went on to producing film and television including Gough Lewis's 1997 controversial Sundance Festival winner SEX: The Annabel Chong Story.

-After retiring from the band in 1993, Ingrid Mary Percy completed a bachelor of fine arts in visual arts at Emily Carr University of Art and Design, Vancouver, British Columbia and a master of fine arts in visual arts at the University of Victoria, Victoria, British Columbia.
-Percy went on to become a contemporary Canadian visual artist and to teach visual art at the post-secondary level.
-She currently lives and works in Corner Brook, Newfoundland and Labrador where she is an associate professor in the School of Fine Arts, Grenfell Campus, Memorial University as well as a practicing artist.
-Percy is also involved in arts advocacy and serves as president of Canadian Artists’ Representation/Le Front des artistes canadiens (CARFAC), the national voice of Canada’s professional visual artists, based in Ottawa, Ontario, Canada.
+After retiring from the band in 1993, Ingrid Mary Percy completed a Diploma in Fine Art and Bachelor of Fine Arts (Studio) at Emily Carr University of Art and Design, Vancouver, British Columbia, and a Master of Fine Arts (Painting) at the University of Victoria, Victoria, British Columbia.
+Percy went on to become a contemporary Canadian visual artist and to teach visual art at the post-secondary level in Canada for 25 years.

+For 15 years, Ingrid lived and worked in Corner Brook, Newfoundland and Labrador, where she was Associate Professor in Visual Arts at the School of Fine Arts, Grenfell Campus, Memorial University as well as a practicing artist.

+In September 2022, Banff Centre for Arts and Creativity announced Ingrid Mary Percy as its new Director of Visual Arts Residencies.
+In this role, Percy is responsible for overseeing all programming and residencies within the Visual Arts realm at the Centre.

+Percy is also involved in arts advocacy and served as president of Canadian Artists' Representation/Le Front des artistes canadiens (CARFAC), the national voice of Canada's professional visual artists, based in Ottawa, Ontario, Canada.

-In 1991 Carr and Johnson opened a comic, cult video and cappuccino bar called Pop Media Culture.
+In 1991, Carr and Johnson opened a comic, cult video and cappuccino bar called Pop Media Culture.
 The store featured independent press comics, fanzines and cult videos.
 The store also served as a hub for up and coming bands who would perform at their "make rent" parties.
 Turner and Percy left the band in 1993.

-The band performed several cross-Canada tours, both headlining and opening for international acts such as The 'Proclaimers', 'Country Dick Montana', 'The Pixies', 'D. O. A.', 'The Pogues' and continued to perform with fluctuating membership.
+The band performed several cross-Canada tours, both headlining and opening for international acts such as The Proclaimers, Country Dick Montana, The Pixies, D. O. A., The Pogues and continued to perform with fluctuating membership.
 All of the band's original members eventually left; replacing them over the years have been long time stalwarts Rob Thomson (guitar / vocals), Ike Eidsness (drums) and Paul Gould (mandolin / banjo), as well as Keith Rose (Roots Roundup), Ford Pier (SNFU, D.O.A.) and Linda McRae (Spirit of the West).
-The band also features guitarist and fiddler Sexy Pierre Lumoncel who joined the band in 1990 and toured and recorded with the band throughout.
+The band also features guitarist and fiddler Sexy Pierre Lumoncel (Nyetz, The Beauticians), who joined the band in 1990 and toured and recorded with the band throughout.

 In 2017, the Georgia Straight named The Final Frontier (1992 Sony/Epic) one of "The 50 albums that shaped Vancouver" in the past 50 years.

 The Hard Rock Miners performed frequently at Vancouver's Railway Club; in later years, the band hosted a monthly singalong there.
-Currently, the band performs only upon request for music industry functions and charity events.
+Currently, the band performs very energetic and successful sing-along events and upon request for music industry functions and charity events.